If you are serious about strength training and weight lifting, you will start hunting for the best squat rack for your home gym.

 Power Rack that Doesn’t Require Bolting

-If you personally ask my opinion, I would suggest bolting the rack to the floor irrespective of whether or not it is sturdy or “flat foot” as you are guaranteed of additional safety and security.
+If you personally ask my opinion, I would suggest bolting the rack to the floor irrespective of whether it is sturdy or “flat foot” as you are guaranteed additional safety and security.

 But customers have indeed found a couple of racks to work perfectly fine without having to bolt them to the floor, the most popular of which is the Body-Solid Pro Power Rack GPR378.

-None of them have complaint ever that the power rack suffered from movement issues, or there were situations where it tipped off and fell to the floor while exercising.
+None of them have complained that the power rack suffered from movement issues, or there were situations where it tipped off and fell to the floor while exercising.

 Other power racks that have been used by individuals without bolting to the floor include RML 390F, Titan X-3 (flat foot rack), and Body-Solid SPR1000, all of which are loved by users for staying sturdy and heavy even while exercising vigorously.

-Titan X-3’s flat foot design and extreme sturdiness make it an ideal choice for those who cannot bolt the rack to the floor due to various reasons.
+Rogue power rack with flat foot design (RML 390F) and extreme sturdiness makes it an ideal choice for those who cannot bolt the rack to the floor due to various reasons.